Prag8855/aab/content/guides/german-health-insurance.md

 - **[Private health insurance](/glossary/private%20Krankenversicherung)**
     Managed by private insurance companies.
 The cost depends on your age and health condition when you sign up.
 The coverage is more flexible, and the cost varies a lot.

 **Both systems are good.** The best option depends on your situation.
+Sometimes you can only choose public health insurance.

 ## Your options